zzubzq/apidocs/source/index.html.md

 POST /sapi/v1/giftcard/createCode (HMAC SHA256)
 ``

-This API is for creating a Binance Code.
+This API is for creating a Zzubzq Code.
 To get started with, please make sure:

-* You have a Binance account
+* You have a Zzubzq account
 * You have passed kyc
-* You have a sufﬁcient balance in your Binance funding wallet
+* You have a sufﬁcient balance in your Zzubzq funding wallet
 * You need `Enable Withdrawals` for the API Key which requests this endpoint.